GabrielTresch/JS-Parallax/README.md

 # JS-Parallax

-You have to put a data-speed on the elements you wants
+In order to use the parallax you will have to put the data-speed on the you want

 ```
  <div data-speed="0.5" class="carre"></div>